top of page

 AI Bias Protection Laws

 • NYC passed Local Law 144 of 2021 regarding automated employment decision tools (“AEDT”).
-The law prohibits employers/employment agencies from using an AEDT unless the tool has passed a bias audit within one year of the use of the tool.
-Information about the bias audit must be publicly available, and notices have been provided to job candidates and employees.
+The law prohibits employers/employment agencies from using an AEDT unless the tool has passed a bias audit within one year of using the tool.
+Information about the bias audit must be publicly available, and notices provided to job candidates and employees.

 • The EEOC has published federal guidance to companies on how to audit their ATSs (even if 3rd party tools like Workday) for bias and discrimination.